erfanfarhanian/Corporate-Website/README.md

 This project was done during my internship in this company.
 However, it may has some flaws that need to be fixed.

-Note: Unfortunately, this project did not reach the implementation phase.
+Note: This project did not reach the implementation phase.

 The technologies that are used in this project: C#, Entity Framework, Asp.﻿Net WebForm, MSSQL Server 2014, HTML, CSS, Bootstrap